seung-lab/SEAMLeSS/training/README.md

 # SEAMLeSS

-** This README is out of date and refers to an earlier version of the code. **
+** This README is temporarily out of date and refers to an earlier version of the code. **

 The README will hopefully be updated soon, but in the mean time, some documentation exists in the individual code files.
 For example, refer to